-Ideally the committee is comprised of a chairperson and two members from each of the sub-neighborhood areas of the community.
+Ideally the committee is comprised of a chairperson and two members from identitied sub-neighborhood areas of the community.
 Members with background, training or interest in fields associated with healthcare, emergency services, public safety or public administration are particularly encouraged to join.

 The Emergency Preparedness Committee maintains an online library of informational resources on the Committee webpage and advocates for the development of a safe, secure and prepared community in the event of the need for an emergency response to a natural disaster or man-made event.
-The Committee combines neighborhood watch type activities and incorporates an emergency preparedness focus.
-Committee members help to establish, maintain and provide emergency response training opportunities for residents and Committee members.
+The Committee applies neighborhood watch type strategies and incorporates an emergency preparedness focus.
+Committee members help to establish, maintain and provide emergency response training opportunities, like Community Emergency Response Team (CERT) training, for residents and committee members.

 The Coachella Valley is an extremely desirable place to live work and plan, but like many areas of California it has unique natural and man-made features that represent a potential danger to residents if residents are not appropriately prepared.
 In California it is not a matter of ‘if’ but of ‘when’ an event will occur.
 The most understood of those dangers are earthquakes and fires, but there are others including potential emergencies associated with pipelines, rail traffic and traffic incidents which can disrupt travel in and out of the Valley and potentially isolate valley residents.
 Montage resident’s ability to cope is enhanced by awareness and preparedness to respond to such potential situations.